Scoliosis Surgery and Other Treatments for Children

 Back pain, leg pain, and changes in bowel and bladder habits are not commonly associated with idiopathic scoliosis.
 A child experiencing these types of symptoms requires immediate medical evaluation by a physician.

 Although only 5 percent of those with scoliosis will require treatment, scoliosis screening is important in order to detect it early and begin treatment if necessary.

-X-rays of your child's spine are taken from the back and sometimes from the side.
+X-rays of your child’s spine are taken from the back and sometimes from the side.
+As an alternative to a conventional X-rays, your doctor may order an EOS X-ray, which is a technique that captures information-rich images using a significantly lower amount of radiation than conventional X-rays.
 Occasionally, magnetic resonance imaging (MRI) may also be recommended.

 In addition to X-rays, the doctor will take a full medical history, conduct a thorough physical examination and perform neurological tests to check for: